mmkal/pgkit/packages/migrator/readme.md

 The `users` table will now have been created.

+To revert the last migration:

 ```bash
 node migrate down
 ```

 The `users` table will now have been dropped again.

+### More commands

+To print the list of migrations that have already been applied:

 ```bash
 node migrate executed
 ```

-The list of migrations that have already been applied will be printed.
+To print the list of migrations that are due to be applied:

 ```bash
 node migrate pending
 ```

-The list of migrations that are due to be applied will be printed.
+### Controlling migrations

+By default, `node migrate down` reverts only the most recent migration.

+It's also possible to migrate up or down "to" a specific migration.
+For example, if you have run migrations `one.sql`, `two.sql`, `three.sql` and `four.sql`, you can revert `three.sql` and `four.sql` by running `node migrate down three.sql`.
+Note that the range is *inclusive*.
+To revert all migrations in one go, run `node migrate down 0`

+Conversely, `node migrate up` runs all `up` migrations by default.
+To run only up to a certain migration, run `node migrate up two.sql`.
+This will run migrations `one.sql` and `two.sql` - again, the range is *inclusive* of the name.

+### Running programatically

 To run migrations programmatically, you can import the `migrator` object from another file.
 For example, in a lambda handler: